How to Save on Homeowners Insurance While Increasing the Protection of Your Home and Family

 While typically only high-net worth houses are offered five percent discount for having a flow meter, it is definitely still worth installing one in any home for the following reasons:

 - It can help you avoid serious water damage if a pipe bursts and floods your home, which can become very costly if you need to hire a professional cleaning crew, combat mold issues, and/or replace walls and floors.

 - Preventing water damage with a flow meter will save you the deductible as well as the time and aggravation from filing and settling claims.

 - Overall, installing a flow meter will help slow your annual premium increases.

 If you take advantage of all five incentives, you could save up to 40 percent combined on your homeowners insurance while increasing the safety of your family.
 Following these best practices will also help make you a more attractive candidate to insurance carriers, by positively affecting your insurance score, and potentially qualifying you for a better premium, which is in addition to these incentive related discounts.

 It is also important that you work with a broker who represents your best interests when shopping for a homeowners policy or reducing your current premium.
-While direct insurance writer companies can only offer you their packages at their rates, a broker will negotiate on your behalf with their wide network of insurance carriers to provide you with different options and obtain the most suitable policy at the best rate possible.
+While direct insurance writer companies can only offer you their packages at their rates, a broker will negotiate on your behalf with their wide network of insurance carriers to provide you with different personal risk management options and obtain the most suitable policy at the best rate possible.
 If you have any questions regarding homeowners incentives or would like help lowering your rate, please contact me at firstname.lastname@example.org.